 We traveled in to London on the tube to see the sights quickly and easily.
 David’s flat was a great place to come back to after busy days exploring the city.

 Definitely, the most luxurious Airbnb we’ve stayed in, I would compare the finishing to four star hotel room.
 We had an entire flat, mind you, for 40%-60% less than booking a double hotel room and we had more amenities!!
 The value for the money was outstanding.

 Davids beautiful flat and his warm hospitality made us feel welcome home for sure.
 If your planning a trip to London we recommend Davids Newly Refurbished Hotel Like Flat.
-If you haven’t tried Airbnb yet it’s worth checking it out.
+If you haven't tried Airbnb yet it's worth checking it out, save $35 USD on your first booking.
 For comfort and money saving amenities, staying like a local with Airbnb is always our first choice.